King Narai's Palace

 The palace is described in the Eulogy of King Narai, probably composed around 1680.
 The description highlights the system for bringing piped water to the palace.

+John Listopad holds that the Dusit Sawan Thanya Maha Prasat, the hall in which Narai received foreign envoys, has no prototype in earlier Siamese architecture and was modelled on the Ālī Qāpū built at Isfahan for Shah Abbas I in 1597.
+He describes the building as facing two ways: a pointed arch with a keystone in the Persian manner is turned towards the public front, while the rear carries the Thai bracket known as than sing.
+The same doubling is reversed at the Jesuit chapel at Ban Wichayen, built after 1662.
+Listopad notes that the French accounts on which much of the reign's architectural history rests cover only its last six years.

 King Mongkut (Rama IV) of Rattanakosin ordered the restoration of King Narai's Palace.
 He built a new throne hall complex (Phiman Monkut Pavilion) for his stay in 1856.
 He also renamed the palace Phra Narai Rajanivet.
 During King Chulalongkorn's (Rama V) reign, Phiman Mongkut Pavilion, which had been King Mongkut's accommodations, was given to the government to use as the Lopburi City Hall.
 On October 11, 1924, Prince Damrong Rajanubhab and Prince Narisara Nuwattiwong opened the Chantarapisarn Pavilion in King Narai's palace as a museum, calling it the Lopburi Museum.
 Later, in 1961 the name of the museum was changed to Somdet Phra Narai National Museum.
 To date, the museum has exhibited more than 1,864 items of the collection of ancient artifacts in different pavilions and buildings of the palace.